Chapter 2 : Promises, Promises

 Perhaps it’s because he sees me and realises that he is not the only person who lost their best friend.
 Somehow, that thought is comforting to me as well.
 Until he takes a step forward.

 My heart stops, my eyes widen, my breath hitches.
 He's coming over to me.
 Please don’t.
-Please, my love, stop.
+Please stop.
 He doesn’t understand that if he crosses to me I will no longer be able to breathe, and my breaths are already painful enough from Fred.
 How could I ever survive with them both so near?

 And then I am saved.